xapian/xapian/xapian-bindings/tcl8/docs/index.rst

 ::

-    package require xapian 2.0.0
+    package require xapian

-Tcl's ``package require`` only allows an exact match on the major version.
-If you want to write a script which can use either Xapian 1.x or 2.x, then you can instead use:
+You can optionally include a minimum version to require, for example

 ::

-    if [catch {
-        package require xapian 2.0.0
-    }] {
-        package require xapian 1.0.0
+    package require xapian 1.4.0
-    }

-Or if at least 1.4.x is needed:
+However Tcl's ``package require`` only allows an **exact** match on the **major** version, so this won't load Xapian 2.x.
+If you want to write a script which requires at least Xapian 1.4.x but also works with 2.x, you can instead use:

 ::